 VoIP (Voice over Internet Protocol)

 - VoIP is a combination of hardware and software that allows end-users to make and receive phone calls over the Internet.
 This gives them the ability to leverage advanced tools, such as video conferencing, phone conferencing, voicemail to email, and much more.

 - This is a set of processes and procedures, like onsite/cloud based data backups and comprehensive plans, designed to make sure your business stays up and running even after a disaster.

 Anti-malware, Anti-spam, Anti-virus Software

-- These are various forms of software each designed and created to eliminate the potential of unauthorized users gaining access to your network/email/device in order to reduce the risk of infection.
+- These are various forms of software each designed and created to eliminate the potential for unauthorized users to gain access to your network, email, or device in order to reduce the risk of infection.

 - Patch Management is the process of applying patches or upgrades to computer systems at a specific time, in order to ensure consistent protection against vulnerabilities and threats that could be exploited if the patch/upgrade isn’t installed.